cvghivebrain/HiveView/FORMATS.md

 * ULAW/mu-law - headerless
 * MVI - no samples; always in AVI container?
 * NC camera feed format - no samples
+* OSS - is this a file type?

 ### Other
 * BPG - animation frames not extracted by libbpg